4-pm/shadowhunt/README.md

 To train the model, you should run the file ***main.py***.
 The dataset is located in the date folder, it was generated manually.
 The tools for working with the dataset are called ***resizer.py*** and ***mask_creator.py***. to test the network, you can run the ***test.py*** file, and for a real-time test, you need to run ***Show.py***.
 The trained model is stored in the model folder.

-You can download the trained model from the link: https://drive.google.com/drive/folders/1ByMH0K_IVUE4aCRbaOH50WY1-Sgnbarj?usp=drive_link it must be placed in the model folder
+You can download the trained model from the link: https://drive.google.com/drive/folders/1ByMH0K_IVUE4aCRbaOH50WY1-Sgnbarj?usp=drive_link it must be placed in the model folder in the root directory